GOP's Joni Ernst portrayed as gun-firing sniper in Democratic challenger's campaign ad

 "I’m the best Democrat to take on Joni and the Washington establishment," Mauro adds.
 "I won’t take PAC money, I won’t accept the status quo.
 So, Joni Ernst, Mitch McConnell, Donald Trump, the NRA — you won’t like what I have to say.”

-Mauro defended pushback against the ad throughout the day Thursday through his Twitter account.
+Mauro defended pushback against the ad throughout the day Thursday on his Twitter account.

-In separate tweets, Mauro also advocated for the Green New Deal and promised: “to stand up to hate, take down the NRA and to flip the Senate to a progressive majority.”
+In separate tweets, Mauro advocated for the Green New Deal and promised: “to stand up to hate, take down the NRA and to flip the Senate to a progressive majority.”
 The 56-year-old announced his 2020 Senate campaign in May.
 Last year, he lost a primary challenge for Iowa’s 3rd Congressional District to U.S. Democratic Rep. Cindy Axne, the Des Moines Register reported.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM